 Alternatively, take the kids on a fun nature walk through Santosa’s forest.
-There are free buses that go around the island the whole day that you can hop on and off as you wish.
+Free buses go around the island the whole day, so you can hop on and off as you wish.

 Getting to Sentosa Island

-Take the cable car, the views are fantastic.
+Take the cable car; the views are fantastic.
 Get on at Faber Peak for the exciting ride across.
-You can buy a round-trip ticket when you get to Faber Peak departure point.
+You can buy a round-trip ticket at Faber Peak’s departure point.

 If you don’t want to try the cable car, take the train to Harbourfront MRT station.
 This will take you to Vivocity shopping mall.
-Follow the signs up to the third floor of the shopping mall and get on the Sentosa Express Monorail to take you over to Sentosa Island.
-It’s easy, fast and inexpensive!
+Follow the signs to the third floor of the shopping mall and get on the Sentosa Express Monorail to take you to Sentosa Island.
+It’s easy, fast, and inexpensive!

 Day 4 : Singapore Zoo and Night Safari

 To get away from the busy city, venture further afield and visit the wonderful Singapore Zoo and Night Safari.

-You must book entrance tickets to Singapore Zoo and also to the Night Safari in advance on the Singapore Zoo’s website, if you are not booking a guided tour where entrance is included in your pre-paid price.
+You must book entrance tickets to Singapore Zoo and the Night Safari on the Singapore Zoo’s website if you are not booking a guided tour where the entrance is included in your pre-paid price.

-Singapore Zoo is located about a 30 minute taxi ride north of the city.
+Singapore Zoo is about a 30-minute taxi ride north of the city.
 You can also get there by MRT or bus from Orchard Road.
-Start out in the morning when it’s cooler and you are most likely able to see more animals.
+Start in the morning when it’s cooler, and you are most likely able to see more animals.

-There are a huge amount of activities for children including wildlife talks with zoo keepers and wildlife tours by buggy cart.
-The guides do an excellent job of informing visitors about conservation, educational and sustainability efforts within the zoo.
+There are many activities for children, including wildlife talks with zoo keepers and wildlife tours by buggy cart.
+The guides do an excellent job of informing visitors about zoo conservation, education, and sustainability efforts.

 This is a day excursion so eat lunch at the zoo.
-In the evening you can book an outdoor barbeque grill.
+In the evening, you can book an outdoor barbeque grill.
 Follow this with the Night Safari.
-You will tour the zoo in the dark on a guided tram ride and you get up close to over 1000 nocturnal animals.
-This was most definitely the highlight of our kids’ visit and a perfect way to end our city vacation before we joined our cruise from Singapore.
+You will tour the zoo in the dark on a guided tram ride and get up close to over 1000 nocturnal animals.
+This will be the highlight of your kids’ visit and a perfect way to end your city vacation before you join your cruise from Singapore.